-I wrote last week about the splendid new Solitude XCS2 noise cancelling headphones.
-The quick summary of that review is that they offer extraordinary sound quality that is massively better than Bose, but their noise cancelling isn’t quite so good.
+I wrote last week about the new Solitude XCS2 noise cancelling headphones.
+The quick summary of that review is that they offer verygood sound quality that is better than Bose, but their noise cancelling isn’t as good.
 Oh yes, and their cost is (currently) one third of the price of the Bose QC25 headphones ($98 instead of $299).

 As background, this is the fourth generation of noise cancelling headphones from Bose.
 I’ve reviewed all previous generations, and each has been a discernable improvement over the previous product.
 The QC1 and QC2 are no longer available, the QC15 – the product which has now been superseded by the QC25 – can sometimes be found, being remaindered off at Costco, either in their stores or online, or possibly on Amazon (but if buying on Amazon, be sure you’re getting a factory fresh new set, not a second hand set).
 You can see my earlier review of the Bose QC15 headphones here.